ALEEEHU/Awesome-Text2X-Resources/README.md

   author={Ma, Yue and He, Yingqing and Cun, Xiaodong and Wang, Xintao and Shan, Ying and Li, Xiu and Chen, Qifeng}, journal={arXiv preprint arXiv:2304.01186}, year={2023}
 }

+%text to 3D video

+@article{singer2023text4d,
+  author = {Singer, Uriel and Sheynin, Shelly and Polyak, Adam and Ashual, Oron and
+           Makarov, Iurii and Kokkinos, Filippos and Goyal, Naman and Vedaldi, Andrea and Parikh, Devi and Johnson, Justin and Taigman, Yaniv}, title = {Text-To-4D Dynamic Scene Generation}, journal = {arXiv:2301.11280}, year = {2023},
+}

+@article{bah20234dfy,
+  author = {Bahmani, Sherwin and Skorokhodov, Ivan and Rong, Victor and Wetzstein, Gordon and Guibas, Leonidas and Wonka, Peter and Tulyakov, Sergey and Park, Jeong Joon and Tagliasacchi, Andrea and Lindell, David B.}, title = {4D-fy: Text-to-4D Generation Using Hybrid Score Distillation Sampling}, journal = {arXiv}, year = {2023},
+}

+@article{zheng2023unified,
+  title={A Unified Approach for Text- and Image-guided 4D Scene Generation}, author={Yufeng Zheng and Xueting Li and Koki Nagano and Sifei Liu and Karsten Kreis and Otmar Hilliges and Shalini De Mello}, journal = {arXiv:2311.16854}, year={2023}
+}

+@article{zhao2023animate124,
+  author    = {Zhao, Yuyang and Yan, Zhiwen and Xie, Enze and Hong, Lanqing and Li, Zhenguo and Lee, Gim Hee}, title     = {Animate124: Animating One Image to 4D Dynamic Scene}, journal   = {arXiv preprint arXiv:2311.14603}, year      = {2023},
+}

+@article{ling2023alignyourgaussians,
+    title={Align Your Gaussians: Text-to-4D with Dynamic 3D Gaussians and Composed Diffusion Models}, author={Ling, Huan and Kim, Seung Wook and Torralba, Antonio and Fidler, Sanja and Kreis, Karsten}, title={arXiv preprint arXiv:2312.13763},
+    year={2023}
+}

 ```